Employing ingenuity. IBJ writer Marilyn Odendal explores how Fox & Sink restored new life to a 1920s Broad Ripple building.

 Fox said the entire project tested their ability to get along, but ultimately, their friendship won.
 “It probably brought us closer together and better as a team than before,” he said.

 Although the renovation is complete, the building dating back to 1928 will get a little ailments.
-But Williams keeps his toolbox handy and is ready to repair and replace as needed.

 “We kind of enjoy coming on the weekends to do yardwork,” Fox said, “and just making the place look nice since it’s the place we call home.”